piskoviste/pisek/docs/task-overview.md

 # Task overview
-*The Task overview is for those who are familiar with competitive programming but haven't made tasks yet.
+*The Task overview is meant for those who are familiar with competitive programming but haven't made any tasks yet.
-If you already made some tasks, you can just look at the task type diagrams for a [batch task](#batch-task) and an [interactive task](#interactive-task) to brush up on potential differences in terminology.*
+If you have already set tasks before, you can just look at the task type diagrams for a [batch task](#batch-task) and an [interactive task](#interactive-task) to brush up on potential differences in terminology.*